bertrandong/tp/docs/UserGuide.md

 You can create and assign an order to a specified customer in the address book.

-Format: `order p/PHONE_NUMBER`
+Format: `order p/PHONE_NUMBER [by/DEADLINE]`

 * Orders are assigned to person with specified `PHONE_NUMBER`.
+* `DEADLINE` is an optional fields that is used to keep track of an order's deadline
+* Leaving Deadline blank will make the order's deadline marked as `Not Specified`
-* Strack will prompt `Input Products`.
+* Strack will prompt users to input products using the product command
 * Follow up with products to be added to the order using the following format.
-Format: `m/PRODUCT_ID pq/PRODUCT_QUANTITY`.
+Format: `product m/PRODUCT_ID pq/PRODUCT_QUANTITY`.
 * You can refer to the Menu list for the product index, i.e. `1.
 Cupcake` product index is `1`.
 * This can be repeated as many times as necessary.